Welcome to the Corvallis Bicycle Collective!

 Sign up for "The Quick Release" - our quarterly newsletter

 Volunteers of any skill level are always gratefully welcomed.
-We need your help to take apart bicycles, put them back together, organize, clean, and greet If you’re interested in volunteering, drop in during our open hours, check out our calendar for other upcoming opportunities, or sign up to receive opportunities to help through Volgistics.
+We need your help to take apart bicycles, put them back together, organize, clean, and greet others.
+Volunteering provides a unique opportunity to learn all aspects of bicycle repairs and maintenance at your own pace and with veteran help on hand.
+Several volunteers have gone on to employment at bicycle shops.
+If you’re interested in volunteering, drop in during our open hours, check out our calendar for for upcoming opportunities, or sign up to receive updates on volunteer opportunities.

 Serving Our Cycling Community

 Each September since 2009, the Corvallis Bicycle Collective has helped get bicycles out of the garage and into new hands through our annual Bike Swap.
 This event has grown into our largest fundraiser of the year.
 We provide sellers an opportunity to turn underused bicycles into cash through consignment sales while getting buyers the thrill of a new ride.

 Each Spring the Corvallis Bicycle Collective participates in the Corvallis Spring Roll helping children fix up their bicycles and pump up their tires before and after the big ride.
 We also conduct a free children’s bike swap where kids can swap their working bicycle for one that fits them better.